Smaller universal posets: Conclusion

 \section{Conclusion}

 We showed that one can find a universal poset for posets on $n$ elements of order $2^{(1+o(1))2n/3}$ inside the Boolean lattice.
-In particular, this is now also the best upper bound for the following problem, with the best lower bound of the form $2^{n/4+o(n)}$. \begin{problem} What is the minimum order of a subposet of the Boolean lattice $(2^{[n]},\subseteq)$ that contains all posets on $n$ elements? \end{problem}
+In particular, this is now also the best upper bound for the following problem, with the best lower bound of the form $2^{n/4+o(n)}$.
+The maximal size of an antichain in a poset $P$ is well-studied and known as the \emph{width} of $P$.
+We reduced \cref{pb:uni_min_poset} to the study of posets with width $w \in [n/17, 3n/4]$.
+Indeed, \cref{lem:hypercube_chain} implies that there exists a universal poset $U$ of size $2^{n/4 + o(n)}$ for the family of posets of width at most $xn$ where $x\leq 1/17$ is the solution to $\log_2(1/x+1)x=1/4$ and \cref{lem:hypercube_antichain} gives the existence of such a poset for the family of posets of width at least $3n/4$.

+\begin{problem} What is the minimum order of a subposet of the Boolean lattice $(2^{[n]},\subseteq)$ that contains all posets on $n$ elements? \end{problem}

-Our initial construction of a universal poset on $2^{2n/3+o(n)}$ elements for posets on $n$ elements was via a labelling scheme (see the PhD thesis of the first author~\cite{paulthesis}) and it could be that such a proof method will be able to construct a smaller universal poset that is not contained in the Boolean lattice, but we were unable to improve further the constant $2/3$ in the exponent.
+Our initial construction of a universal poset on $2^{2n/3+o(n)}$ elements for posets on $n$ elements was via a labelling scheme, similar to the one mentioned in the introduction and used by \cite{DulebaGawrychowskiJanczewski,bonamy2021optimal}.
+The subtlety is to ensure that the labelling created also preserves the transitivity (see the PhD thesis of the first author~\cite{paulthesis}).
+It could be that such a proof method will be able to construct a smaller universal poset that is not contained in the Boolean lattice, but we were unable to improve further the constant $2/3$ in the exponent.

 Recall from Proposition~\ref{prop:hypercube_univ} that the ``folklore'' embedding of an $n$-vertex poset $(P,\cleq_P)$ into $U=(2^{[n]},\subseteq )$ works by fixing some order $v_1,\dots,v_n$ on the elements of $P$ and then embedding $v_j$ to $S_j=\{i\in [n]\mid v_i\cleq_P v_j\}$.
 We showed that there is a much smaller subposet $U'$ of $U$ such that for all posets without a large antichain, there is a way to choose the order on the elements such that the poset is guaranteed to embed into $U'$.
 This leaves the question whether we could have done a similar thing for all posets (possibly with a large antichain).
 The following proposition shows that this is not possible.